Adela Pankhurst: UK

 Eagle House near Bath in Somerset had become an important refuge for suffragettes who had been released from prison.
 Mary Blathwayt's parents planted trees there between April 1909 and July 1911 to commemorate the achievements of suffragettes including Pankhurst's mother and sister, Christabel as well as Annie Kenney, Charlotte Despard, Millicent Fawcett and Lady Lytton.
 The trees were known as "Annie's Arboreatum" after Annie Kenney.
 There was also a "Pankhurst Pond" within the grounds.
 Pankhurst was invited to Eagle House in 1909 and 1910.
-She planted a Himalayan Cedar on 3 July 1910.
+She planted a Himalayan cedar on 3 July 1910.
 A plaque was made and her photograph was recorded again by Colonel Linley Blathwayt.

-Her mother's favorite was Christabel and the two of them took the Women's Social and Political Union as their own organization.
+Her mother's favourite child was Christabel and the two of them took the Women's Social and Political Union as their own organisation.
 They fell out with many of their leading volunteers and supporters and this included Sylvia Pankhurst and Adela Pankhurst.
 Both of the latter believed in socialism whereas Emmeline and Christabel were pushing for the vote for middle-class women.
 Sylvia was ejected from the party and she set up her own splinter group in east London.
-Christabel is reported to have said to Sylvia "I would not care if you were multiplied by a hundred, but one of Adela is too many."
-Pankhurst was given £20, a ticket to Australia and a letter introducing her to Vida Goldstein.
+Christabel is reported to have said to Sylvia: "I would not care if you were multiplied by a hundred, but one of Adela is too many."
+Pankhurst was given £20, a ticket to Australia and a letter introducing her to Australian suffragist and social reformer Vida Goldstein.
 Pankhurst was among the first group of suffragettes to go on hunger strike when in prison.
 She was being targeted by the police, as a high-profile activist.
-Pankhurst had been given a Hunger Strike Medal 'for Valour' by WSPU.
+Pankhurst was given a Hunger Strike Medal 'for Valour' by the WSPU.

 Australia

-Pankhurst emigrated to Australia in 1914 following estrangement from her family and frequent incarceration.
-Her experience of activism enabled her to be recruited during World War I as an organiser for the Women's Peace Army in Melbourne by Vida Goldstein.
-Pankhurst wrote a book called Put Up the Sword, penned a number of anti-war pamphlets, and addressed public meetings, speaking against war and conscription.
+Pankhurst emigrated to Australia in 1914 following a falling out with her family, estrangement from them and frequent incarceration.
+She sailed from Southampton to Melbourne aboard the Geelong.

+Pankhurst's experience of activism enabled her to be recruited during World War I as an organiser for the Women's Peace Army in Melbourne by Goldstein.
+Pankhurst wrote a pacifist booklet called Put Up the Sword (1915), penned a number of anti-war pamphlets, and addressed public meetings, speaking against war and conscription.
 In 1915, With Cecilia John from the Women's Peace Army, she toured Australia, establishing branches of the Women's Peace Army.
 In 1916 she travelled through New Zealand addressing large crowds, and again toured New South Wales and Queensland arguing the importance of feminist opposition to militarism.
+On 8 March 1917, her mother Emmeline sent an angry telegram to the Australian Prime Minister, Billy Hughes, in which she condemned her daughter for her opposition to conscription and the war effort, saying that: "I am ashamed of Adela and repudiate her."